Publisher-PromptCD/Submission-KDD2025-781-PromptCD/README.md

 ### Added Cross-Domain Scenarios

 We added two new experiments: from humanities to sciences, and from sciences to humanities.
 Our results show that in both cases, PromptCD outperforms the comparison algorithms.
+Interestingly, we observed a slight performance decrease compared to the scenarios of humanities to sciences and sciences to sciences, which aligns with empirical expectations.

 **The first four columns**: **Source:** Biology, Mathematics  **Target:** Geography
 <br>